Mind the Gas Port

 It turned out, some theatrical props operate differently (read on).

-However, knowing how your system operates helps you operate it better.
+However, knowing how your system operates helps you to operate it better.
 Some takeaways:

 - If you don’t hold your pistol firmly enough, the frame will move back at the same time as the slide, and it won’t cycle properly.
 Many problems attributed to bad ammo or magazines are in fact “limp wristing” instead.
 A stiff hold is essential with heavy cartridges (think .45 auto), and with stiff recoil springs (shorter concealment pistols of any caliber, such as the baby Glocks).